 As bad as things got I did manage to recover without surgery.
 I am not totally against surgery, but it should be done as a last resort.
 (See this article for some information about back surgeries.)
 Here are the top four things I did that helped me get over my disc herniations without surgery.

-If you live in the Mankato area, click the contact us button at the top of the page and schedule a consultation with Dr. Shawn a Mankato chiropractor.
+If you live in the Mankato area, visit our New Patient page to schedule a consultation with Dr. Shawn a Mankato chiropractor.